psycopg/psycopg2/doc/src/connection.rst

             PostgreSQL session setting but an alias for setting the `autocommit` attribute.

+        The parameters *isolation_level*, *readonly* and *deferrable* also accept the string ``default`` as a value: the effect is to reset the parameter to the server default.

         .. _isolation level:
             http://www.postgresql.org/docs/9.1/static/transaction-iso.html

         The function must be invoked with no transaction in progress.
-At every function invocation, only the parameters whose value is not `!None` are changed.
+At every function invocation, only the specified parameters are changed.

         The default for the values are defined by the server configuration: see values for |default_transaction_isolation|__,